 What's the Weight Limit for a Rooftop Cargo Basket?

-My first cargo basket was a $150 mistake from a big box store that looked solid but felt flimsy.
-I loaded it with camping chairs and a cooler for a weekend trip to the Outer Banks, and by the time I hit the ferry ramp, I swear I could see it bowing.
+A $150 big-box cargo basket can look solid but feel flimsy.
+Loaded with camping chairs and a cooler, a flimsy basket can visibly bow.
 The honest version: not all cargo baskets are built the same, and the weight limit isn't just a suggestion, it's physics.

 You've got your vehicle's roof, your crossbars (if you have them), and then the basket itself.
 Each has a limit, and overloading any one of them is a rookie mistake that can end badly.
 Think of it like stacking too many books on a wobbly shelf - eventually, something's gotta give.